What is Pitch books in Investment Banking?

 Contents of a Management Presentation:

-- Client Specific- This type of Pitch book is focused on the current client and hence it is customized to be more client specific.
+- Client Specific- This is focused on the current client, and hence it is customized to be more client-specific.

 - Provides Client-specific data- It provides more information about the Client Company, highlights, products and services, market overview, customers, organizational chart, financial performance & growth forecasts.

 - Requires Client Interaction and feedback- Preparation of such a book requires detailed interaction with the client and regular feedback sessions.

 #4- Combo / Scenario Analysis

 - An investment bank prepares such a book when the client company isn’t sure whether it wants to go public or sell.

 - It is created by stating both scenarios and showing the tradeoffs between the two.

 #5- Targeted Deal PitchBook

-- Such type of pitch book is created when your client company is approached by a buyer with an acquisition offer.
+- It is created when your client company is approached by a buyer with an acquisition offer.

 #6 – Sell-Side M&A Pitch Books

 - These are created when a client approaches an investment bank stating that they want to sell themselves and are looking for Potential Buyers.

-- So the Pitch book is specifically customized stressing the points why the clients should choose that particular Investment bank.
+- It is specifically customized, stressing the points why the clients should choose that particular Investment bank.
 These types of Pitch books are more exhaustive and long.

 It contains the following information-